mmr1998/mmr1998/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=mmr1998.mmr1998) [![Github](https://img.shields.io/github/followers/mmr1998?label=Followers&logo=Github)](https://github.com/mmr1998)

 ## :walking_man: About Me 😀
-I’m a self-motivated Fresh Computer Science graduate who has More than 3 Years of professional work experience as a ASP.NET developer.
-Also, I have 2 years of part-time Web Development Experience.
-And my computer science background also helps me to build web and computer applications according to the client’s requirements.
+I’m a self-motivated Fresh Computer Science graduate who has More than 4 Years of professional work experience as a ASP.NET developer.
+I am committed to continuous learning, currently pursuing an MSc in Artificial Intelligence with Business Strategy at Aston University, Birmingham, UK, which allows me to explore AI-driven innovations for business applications..
 Along with it, I also work as a freelancer at [FIVERR](https://www.fiverr.com/mmr1998).
 From that, I have also gained the capability of clients handling and work on under extreme pressure.
 So, I believe I would make an excellent addition to your team.
 #### A bit more about me :bowing_man:
 - 🔭 I’m currently Working as a ASP.NET Developer.
 - 🌱 I’m Now learning & Working With ASP.NET 5+ and Angular 12+.